 BSN-PhD entry: This entry option is for registered nurses (RN) who have earned their bachelor’s in nursing degree.

-MSN-PhD entry: This entry option is for registered nurses (RN) who have earned their master’s in nursing degree.
+Master's-PhD entry: This entry option is for registered nurses (RN) who have earned their master’s in nursing degree or a bachelor’s degree in nursing and a master’s degree in a business or non-nursing health related field.

 DNP-PhD entry: This entry option is for registered nurses (RN) who have earned their doctor of nursing practice degree.